ASTM F2602-18

 4.3 Light scattering is one of very few methods available for the determination of absolute molar mass and structure, and it is applicable over the broadest range of molar masses of any method.
 Combining light scattering detection with size exclusion chromatography (SEC), which sorts molecules according to size, gives the ability to analyze polydisperse samples, as well as obtaining information on branching and molecular conformation.
 This means that both the number-average and mass-average values for molar mass and size may be obtained for most samples.
 Furthermore, one has the ability to calculate the distributions of the molar masses and sizes.

 4.4 Multi-angle laser light scattering (MALS) is a technique where measurements of scattered light are made simultaneously over a range of different angles.
 MALS detection can be used to obtain information on molecular size, since this parameter is determined by the angular variation of the scattered light.
 Molar mass may in principle be determined by detecting scattered light at a single low angle (LALLS).
-However, advantages with MALS as compared to LALLS are: (1) less noise at larger angles, (2) the precision of measurements are greatly improved by detecting at several angles, and (3) the ability to det...
+However, advantages with MALS as compared to LALLS are: (1) less noise at larger angles, (2) precision of measurements is improved by detecting at several angles, and (3) the ability to detect angular v...

 SCOPE